2026-06-05

 Takeaway

-AMD Ryzen 7 3800X, Zen 2 (SMT off), 3.9 GHz base, governor = performance, turbo disabled (BIOS Core Performance Boost off), cores 0–7 isolated.
+AMD Ryzen 7 3800X, Zen 2 (SMT off), 3.9 GHz base, governor = performance, turbo disabled (BIOS Core Performance Boost off), cores 1–7 isolated (cpu0 cannot be kernel-isolated and carries housekeeping).
 Producer core 4 + consumer core 5 (same CCX1).
 Headless Ubuntu 24.04.
 GCC 13.3, -O3 -march=native.
 5 outer runs × 1M timed samples per run, percentiles from merged histograms (tail-latency-distribution convention).

 Methodology →